Program Overview and Policies

-The Avera Sacred Heart Hospital School of Radiologic Technology was established in 1948.
+Avera Sacred Heart Hospital School of Radiologic Technology was established in 1948.
 The program is supervised by a program director and accredited by the Joint Review Committee on Education in Radiologic Technology.
+The program is also recognized by the State of South Dakota and holds the Certificate of Authorization for Postsecondary Education from the Office of the Secretary of State (firstname.lastname@example.org).

 The program begins in the fall and lasts 24 consecutive months.
-Students spend 10-15 hours weekly in formal classes and 25-30 hours in clinical assignments at Avera Sacred Heart Hospital, Yankton Medical Clinic, P.C., Vermillion Medical Clinic, P.C., Wagner Community Memorial Hospital Avera and St. Michael’s Hospital Avera under the supervision of registered radiologic technologists.
-The students’ week may include day, evening, weekend, and overnight hours.
+Students spend 9-12 hours weekly in formal classes and 28-31 hours in clinical assignments at Avera Sacred Heart Hospital, Yankton Medical Clinic, P.C., Vermillion Medical Clinic, Wagner Community Memorial Hospital Avera and St. Michael’s Hospital Avera under the supervision of registered radiologic technologists.
+Student rotations include day, evening, weekend and overnight hours.
 Students are expected to attend all didactic and clinical assignments.
 Each student is allowed 14 PTO (personal time off) per year for illness and/or vacation time.
+One PTO consists of either a morning session or an afternoon session.

 Written examinations are given in each subject area and students are required to complete all program coursework, meet all clinical objectives and maintain a minimum grade of 80% in didactic courses and 85% in clinical courses.